oussamaelfig/oussamaelfig/README.md

 ```
 oussamaelfig@github
 -------------------------
-💻 I graduated from the Bac in Computer Science and Software Engineering at UQAM
+💻 I graduated from a Bachelor in Computer Science and Software Engineering at UQÀM
 📚 I'm currently pursuing a master's degree in Machine learning at Polytechnique Montreal
 📝 I enjoy learning more about cybersecurity and AI/ML
 🔭 I'm open to contribute to projects, don't hesitate to contact me to learn more